kimandrews/Wireworm_popgen/README.md

 #### 0. Read cleaning

 [HTStream](https://github.com/ibest/HTStream) was used to clean the raw shotgun reads prior to *de novo* assembly.
 Reads were cleaned to remove PCR duplicates, screen for PhiX, trim Illumina adapters, trim reads containing N's, screen against a collection of known adapter sequences, and finally to quality trim the reads.
 The 01-clean.py script was used to set up the cleaning pipeline.
+[SPAdes assembler](http://cab.spbu.ru/software/spades/) was used to do a preliminary assembly of the cleaned reads.
+The contigs resulting from this assembly were not included in this publication.

-Raw shotgun sequence data (fastq.gz files) are located in ```./00-RawData``` and cleaned reads are written to ```./01-Cleaned/```.
+Raw shotgun sequence data (fastq.gz files) were stored in ```./00-RawData``` and cleaned reads are written to ```./01-Cleaned/```.

 ```
-01-clean.py
+python 01-clean.py
-01-cleaning_commands.sh
+sh 01-cleaning_commands.sh
+sh 01-assembly_commands.sh
 ```

-#### 1. Iterative mapping & *de novo* assembly with ARC
+#### 1. Iterative mapping & *de novo* assembly with [ARC](https://github.com/ibest/ARC)

-Reference sequences for *Limonius californicus* COI and 16S (GenBank KT852377.1) are located in ```./refs```
+A set of 16S and COI reference sequences for *Limonius californicus* (GenBank KT852377.1) and other wireworm species (manually identified from SPAdes assembly) were collected and stored in ```combined.fa``` and used to initiate read recruitment and assembly using [ARC](https://github.com/ibest/ARC) with configuration supplied by the included ARC_config.txt.

 ```
 mkdir 02-16sCO1-ARC-assemblies
 cd 02-16sCO1-ARC-assemblies
 python ../02-Setup-ARC.py
-ARC > logout
+ARC > log.out
 ```

-#### 2. Extract ARC contigs that blast with a good score to the original targets
+#### 2. Extract and orient ARC contigs that blat with a good score to the original targets, create initial alignment with mafft.
+This process was set up using the included 03-setup_CO1_extract-ARC.py and 03-setup_16s_extract-ARC.py scripts, and relies on the blat_and_extract.py script.

 COI: